Tudor0404/easythread/docs/pages/technical_solution.rst

 	* 2D arrays
 	* Nested for loops
 	* list operations
-	* dyanmic generation of points
+	* dynamic generation of points
 	* complex algorithms
-		* algorithm itself, see pseduocode
+		* algorithm itself, see pseudocode
 		* optimising the path jump points

-FileName
+File name
     fillPath.ts

-Page Number
-    999

 Satin path (complex algorithm)
 ==============================

 Explanation
-    The algorithm which converts a SVG outline into a set of points which resembles a wide stroke, uses vectors to get the offset from a particular point using the noraml at that point
+    The algorithm which converts a SVG outline into a set of points which resembles a wide stroke, uses vectors to get the offset from a particular point using the normal at that point

 Techniques used
 	* vector maths
 	* dynamic generation of points

-FileName
+File name
     satinPath.ts

-Page Number
-    999

 Row guttering (complex algorithm)
 =================================

 Explanation
     Row guttering is used to get the edges across the shape.
 The algorithm is optimised by reducing the number of intersections it needs to check by calculating the vertical and horizontal offset of the gutters using the normal angle.
-It also prevents errorous intersections from being saved, by removing the last intersection if the length of the intersections is odd
+It also prevents erroneous intersections from being saved, by removing the last intersection if the length of the intersections is odd

 Techniques used
 	* complex algorithm